Resource

 Alignment

 The challenge of ensuring AI systems pursue goals that are aligned with human values and intentions.
+It is an active and unsolved area of research, and is one of the central reasons safety teams exist inside frontier AI labs.

 Automation